 The District maintenance staff ensures that repairs necessary to keep the school in good repair and working order are completed in a timely manner.
 A work order process is utilized to ensure efficient service, and ensures that emergency repairs are given the highest priority.
-Many of our facilities are being modernized as part of the District Measure D program enacted in 2014.
+Our classrooms as well as other facilities here on site are geared to be modernized as part of the newly approved District Measure C program.
+This measure was approved by local voters in the fall of 2022.